NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 provide a persistent link to its location on the internet.
 DOIs can be used for example to cite the SPICE kernel archive in published articles.

-DOIs are not mandatory for SPICE kernel archives but are desirable.
-A SPICE kernel archive should only have one DOI associated to the bundle and if applicable recorded in the bundle label under the ``Identification_Area`` as follows::
+DOIs are not mandatory for SPICE kernel archives, but are desirable.
+A SPICE kernel archive should only have one DOI associated with the bundle and if applicable recorded in the bundle label under the ``Identification_Area`` as follows::